ClonyPDF home

 Child and Infant Passport Photo Rules in Brunei

-Infants and children need their own compliant photo, and the same 40 × 52 mm size and plain white background apply.
+Infants and children need their own compliant photo, and the same 40 × 52 mm size, plain white background and head-height framing apply.
+There is no smaller format or reduced head height for babies.
 No other person, hand, toy, or pacifier may appear in the frame.
 For babies, lay the child on a plain white sheet and photograph from directly above, or support the head from behind so no hands are visible.

 A neutral expression is preferred, but authorities are generally more understanding with very young children, provided the eyes are open, the face is unobstructed, and the head is reasonably centred.
-Natural light near a window, with the child facing it, usually gives the cleanest result.
+Natural light near a window, with the child facing it, usually gives the cleanest result — overhead light from one side creates the background shadow that fails the check.

 Passport Renewal Photo Rules